lazzarello/ubuweb-mirror/README.md

 ## TODO

+* Include an ORM or something for a local SQLlite
 * Build a better system to uniquely identify artists than array indexes built in the order of <a> tags in the DOM
 * Refactor Page model to only accept a URL object for all methods
 * Optimize requests sent to the primary source in URL class when looking up data
 * Build conventions to extract the "description" for artists and works.
 This is untagged text floating around the DOM.
+Perhaps a guess of sibling text to the <table> tag with a word count > x?
 It's gonna be tough!
 * Develop the reading chapter
 * Extend broken links and zero content pages to a model that will always represent an accurate broken state of the primary text.
 * Add a system to email Kenny G (NOT the WFMU person, whew) this list of broken things.
 Maybe they'll fix them!